doridori/doridori.github.io/_posts/2015-03-09-Android-Architecture-MV?.md

 [Wiki link](http://en.wikipedia.org/wiki/Model_View_ViewModel)

 This is a popular one in the Microsoft (& Xamarin) world.
 The thing that all MVVM architectures have in common is...data-binding!
 In a nutshell the ViewModel can define the binding between Views and data properties and if bound two ways then changes to the view update the model and changes to the model update the view, pretty much for free.
 There are some MVVM librarys for Android, but I have never played with them, or spoken to anyone who has.
-If you intrested your can check out [RoboBinding](http://robobinding.github.io/RoboBinding/).
+If you interested your can check out [RoboBinding](http://robobinding.github.io/RoboBinding/).

 ##MVA (Model-View-Adapter)

 [Wiki link](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93adapter)

-This one is intresting as its pretty simple.
-This is like a linear MVC (the same as MVP above), meaning that there is no communication bewteen the `View` and the `Model`, the `Adapter` sits in-between them like a burger in a bun.
+This one is interesting as its pretty simple.
+This is like a linear MVC (the same as MVP above), meaning that there is no communication between the `View` and the `Model`, the `Adapter` sits in-between them like a burger in a bun.

-From my own reading this seems like it can easily be the same as an MVP pattern if the `Presentor`/`Adapater` isnt storing much `View` state.
+From my own reading this seems like it can easily be the same as an MVP pattern if the `Presenter`/`Adapater` isn't storing much `View` state.
 As you can see, its all a bit of a gray area!

 See [MODEL-VIEW-ADAPTER](https://www.palantir.com/2009/04/model-view-adapter/) for more.